Andrew Harris (tennis)

-Andrew Harris (born 7 March 1994) is an Australian professional tennis player from Melbourne.
-He was the winner of the junior doubles titles at the 2012 Wimbledon Championships and the Roland Garros Junior French Championship.
-He signed a National Letter of Intent with Oklahoma Sooners to participate in 2013.
+Andrew Harris (born 7 March 1994) is an Australian tennis coach and a professional former player who was a doubles specialist in his late career.
+He reached career high rankings of No. 84 in doubles on 30 October 2023 and No. 159 in singles achieved on 11 November 2019.
+He was the winner of the junior doubles titles at the 2012 Wimbledon Championships and at Roland Garros.
+He attended the University of Oklahoma.

-In October 2013, Harris won his first Futures title.

 Professional career

-2011
+2011-2012: Professional debut

-Harris's first appearance in a professional tournament was at the Australia F7 in September 2011, where he made the quarter final before losing to Alex Bolt.
+Harris's first appearance in a professional tournament was at the Australia F7 in September 2011, where he made the quarterfinal before losing to Alex Bolt.

-2012

 Harris lost in round 1 of the 2012 Australian Open qualification to Denys Molchanov, before competing in three Future tournaments in Australia.
-His best result being a quarter final in Australia F4 in March where he retired whilst playing Maverick Banes.
+His best result being a quarterfinal in Australia F4 in March where he retired whilst playing Maverick Banes.
 Harris played only one more tournament in 2012, the Great Britain F10 in July, where he lost in the second round.

 2013

+He signed a National Letter of Intent with Oklahoma Sooners to participate in 2013.

 Harris successfully returned to competition in May 2013, where he made the final of the Thailand F2, losing to Saketh Myneni of India.
-The following week, he made the semi-final of the Thailand F3, losing to fellow Australian Adam Feeney in straight sets.
-Throughout June and July, Harris competed in Futures throughout Europe, his best performance being a quarter-final in Belgium F4, before winning his first title in Texas at the USA F27 against Dennis Nevolo.
+The following week, he made the semifinal of the Thailand F3, losing to fellow Australian Adam Feeney in straight sets.
+Throughout June and July, Harris competed in Futures throughout Europe, his best performance being a quarterfinal in Belgium F4, before winning his first title in October in Texas at the USA F27 against Dennis Nevolo.